 Kawasaki disease is a form of vasculitis, or blood vessel inflammation, that primarily affects children.
 Learn more about this condition.

-Rheumatic fever is a complicated, involved disease that affects the joints, skin, heart, blood vessels and brain that may develop after an infection with streptococcus bacteria.
+Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels and brain.
 Learn more about this condition.

 There are two forms of scleroderma: localized scleroderma and systemic sclerosis.
 Localized scleroderma may involve patches of the skin on the trunk, arms, legs or head.
 Systemic sclerosis is a chronic, degenerative disease that affects the joints, skin, and internal organs.
 Learn more about these conditions.

 Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
 Learn more about this condition.

 There are two forms of scleroderma: localized and systemic.